erikberglund/Scripts/snippets/macos_certificates.md

 # macOS Snippets: Certificates

-The following snippets are used to extract os information from a macOS system.
+The following snippets are used to interact with certificates.

 ### Index